 Through Warrior Life, Jeff has created quick courses to help get you “warrior ready” for whatever emergency might come your way.

-One of the easiest things to start your preparedness journey with is a bug-out bag.
+One of the easiest things to start your emergency preparedness journey with is a bug-out bag.

 What Is a Bug Out Bag?